Online Support Groups for Caregivers Offers Stress and Crises Relief

 Lack of access to information or not knowing what specific questions to ask are the most common reasons that caregivers and care receivers make mistakes.
-Fear of making mistakes halts forward progress and decision making.
+Fear of making mistakes halts forward progress and decision-making.
 Life does not train us to be caregivers just as there is no manual on how to raise children.
 Many caregivers learn by doing and by investigating.
-Consulting a caregiving advocate, accessing programming, or joining a support group can save time, money and effort.
+Consulting a caregiving advocate, accessing programming, or joining a support group can save time, money, and effort.

 Advocacy Depends on the Strength of Your Resources

 Individuals in the health and care industries who provide services may not be the best educators.
-A primary example is the time pressure during a medical appointment that result in physicians not having the time to thoroughly explain a health diagnosis or medical recommendations.
+A primary example is the time pressure during a medical appointment that results in physicians not having the time to thoroughly explain a health diagnosis or medical recommendations.
 Patients are fortunate to be ushered in and out of a 15-minute appointment.

 Being prepared to advocate for yourself is the fastest route to success to ensure you and your loved ones receive the best care.
-Learning to advocate is a skill that can be learned through caregiving programming, support groups, collaborating with other caregivers, and by working with caregiving experts.
+Learning to advocate is a skill that can be learned through caregiving programming, support groups, collaborating with other caregivers, and working with caregiving experts.
 The resources offered on my website support caregivers and care receivers.

 © 2018 Pamela D. Wilson, All Rights Reserved.